apache/sling-site/src/main/jbake/content/documentation/development/content-packages.md

 ### Maven projects

+There are two options for getting started with content package projects via Maven.

-The [Sling Project Archetype](https://github.com/apache/sling-project-archetype) creates a multi-module project that includes content packages as part of its output.
+The first one is the [Sling Project Archetype](https://github.com/apache/sling-project-archetype), which creates a multi-module project that includes content packages as part of its output.
 To use it, run the following command

     $ mvn archetype:generate -Dfilter=org.apache.sling:sling-project-archetype

 then select the latest version of the archetype and fill in the required information.

+The second one is [Content-Package Archetype](https://github.com/apache/sling-content-package-archetype) , which creates a single content package.
+Similar to the `sling-project-archetype`, generating a project only requires:

+    $ mvn archetype:generate -Dfilter=org.apache.sling:sling-content-archetype

+Using one archetype or the other is largely a matter of preference.
+The `sling-project-archetype` takes a more batteries-included approach, while the `sling-content-archetype` creates only a minimal content package.

 ### Node projects